Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/08 - Platform As a Service/README.md

 Skill Description
 -----------------
-The Fellow is able to utilize the features provided by a PaaS to effectively address server management, database management, operations expertise etc. so that they can invest more time on application development.
+The Fellow will be able to utilize the features provided by a PaaS to effectively address server management, database management, operations expertise, etc. so that they can invest more time on application development.

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:
+After attaining this skill, and as a demonstration of it, I should be able to complete the following:

 1. An exercise that covers the following operations:
   - Creating and pushing an app to a PaaS